Behavioral ecology: Sexual conflict

 Sexual conflict, in some form or another, may very well be inherent in the ways most animals reproduce.
 Females invest more in offspring prior to mating, due to the differences in gametes in species that exhibit anisogamy, and often invest more in offspring after mating.
 This unequal investment leads, on one hand, to intense competition between males for mates and, on the other hand, to females choosing among males for better access to resources and good genes.
 Because of differences in mating goals, males and females may have very different preferred outcomes to mating.

-Sexual conflict occurs whenever the preferred outcome of mating is different for the male and female.
-This difference, in theory, should lead to each sex evolving adaptations that bias the outcome of reproduction towards its own interests.
+Sexual conflict occurs whenever the preferred mating outcome differs between males and females.
+This difference, in theory, should lead each sex to evolve adaptations that bias the outcome of reproduction towards its own interests.
 This sexual competition leads to sexually antagonistic coevolution between males and females, resulting in what has been described as an evolutionary arms race between males and females.